Adversarial Attacks Leverage Interference Between Features in Superposition: Superposition geometry determines adversarial attacks

-Each perturbation component amplifies or suppresses features, creating constructive interference that pushes representations across decision boundaries.
-When the same perturbation is applied to a model with different feature arrangements, features that previously constructively interfered instead cancel out or interfere destructively, causing the attack to fail.
+Each perturbation creates constructive interference that pushes representations across decision boundaries.
+When applied to a model with different geometry, interference patterns that were previously constructive become destructive, causing the attack to fail.